Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 Follow the numbers in the chart carefully for the order of the stitches which outline the star, pulling the thread tightly as you go.
 Work diagonally down the area so that the starting point for the second rosette shares the holes in steps 11 and 16, and step 27 of the second shares the holes at step 17 and 21 of the first The lettered stitches are worked afterwards and can be stitched in a contrasting colour.

-A free embroidery and a counted thread stitch.Star stitch - click to enlarge
+A free embroidery and a counted thread stitch.Free star

 The free embroidery version is worked of simple straight stitches as shown.
 Six are illustrated but any number can be used.